This Monthly Update is a bit earlier, but that’s February’s fault for being a shorter month, and I was sick for a while with the flu. I had less time

-Have a gander below at more examples for the pages about Edris’ creatures.
+Have a gander below at another example for the pages about Edris’ creatures.
 Remember the writing is still in draft and may change!

 I have done more paintings!
 Yup yup!
 These ones are now dry and have either been scanned/photographed for prints already, or are waiting to be photographed properly for print quality images.
 Remember; all these paintings are of Edris, and most of them will be included in the Edris Compendium when it’s done.
 Some of them just don’t quite cut it though, like the circular one; the shape doesn’t fit well in the book so it won’t be included in it.
 It is, however, on Redbubble as a print as is one of the larger paintings.

 Once I have my photographs these paintings (and more) will start to find their way onto the Ebay store.
 Please remember to follow either my Facebook page or my Twitter to learn when they are up for auction, otherwise you risk missing out.

 Specimen G-13 is now in the Editing Stage